WojtekPugowski/TemplateComponent-ArticleList/README.md

 Then the article title should be shown in an "h2" element And the article content should be shown in a "p" element
 3. Show / Hide Picture
-   Feature: Show or Hide Article Image
+   Feature: Show or Hide ArticleModel Image

 Scenario: Initially display "Show Image" button
 Given I am on the main page